 Do Hormones Matter with Clinical Trials Research?

-As I search for investment to build out our software programs and launch a testing lab, I am repeatedly struck by the avoidable ignorance that surrounds the industry that we seek to enter.
+I am repeatedly struck by the avoidable ignorance that surrounds this industry.
 Women’s hormones are considered a fringe science by many, despite the fact that hormones modulate all bodily functions and impact all aspects of pharmacokinetic and pharmacodymanic response, the key variables evaluated in clinical trials research.
 Repeatedly, we face the assumption that hormones make no difference to women’s health – quite ironic since simultaneously hormones are blamed for everything from migraines to mental health.

 And then there is the long held notion that we don’t need any more data in women’s health – quite striking considering only 30% of Ob/Gyn clinical practice guidelines are based on data.
 Just the other day, a well-positioned female physician, one of the fewer than 4% female healthcare executives, argued that while what we doing was interesting, it was unnecessary because the 1993 Gender Guidelines ‘mandated’ women be included in clinical trials.